 Since 2011, over 13 million people have been displaced by the Syrian civil war, with little signs of abatement.
 Many of these refugees have been displaced to neighbouring countries, causing significant pressure on the host governments' economic and social infrastructure.
 Consequently, the international community is increasingly supportive of resilience strategies to promote sustainable living for refugees in neighbouring countries.

-To shift to longer-term and sustainable outcomes for refugees, KOIS initiated a feasibility study to investigate the creation of a Refugee Impact Bond.
-Following positive findings from feasibility work in 2017, KOIS developed the DIB in partnership with the Near East Foundation UK (NEF UK).
+To shift to longer-term and sustainable outcomes for refugees, KOIS developed and led the creation of a Refugee Impact Bond.
+Following positive findings from feasibility work conducted in 2017, KOIS sought to: